Dream Chronicles: The Chosen Child: Gameplay

 Dream Chronicles: The Chosen Child is an adventure-like hidden object game with numerous puzzles and challenging tasks.
-Its gameplay is structured much like that in Dream Chronicles 2: The Eternal Maze, and goes deeper than the prequels.
+Its gameplay is structured much like that in Dream Chronicles 2: The Eternal Maze, and goes deeper than its predecessors.
 Each area, which consists of half a dozen or more unique locations, has a set of puzzles to solve using items players find strewn about the landscape.
-Players as Faye has to travel back and forth to find what they are looking for.
+Players as Faye have to travel back and forth to find what they are looking for.
 Carrying items between scenes is an important part of solving the intricate puzzles.
 There are many puzzle types in game: word unscrambling, potion mixing, looking for constellations with the help of telescope, piecing together a sewing machine, playing Simon and sliding games, locating items in the right place and other logic-type games.
 The objects that players find may be used in a scene other than the one they found it in.
 Objects will stay in inventory until players need to use them.
 All objects that players are able to pick up will serve a purpose, whether they are used in that scene or not.
 A lot of times in this game the pieces players pick up may only be used as they get to the next scene.
-Some items may not become visible in a scene right away, players must perform other tasks first before they become visible.
+Some items may not become visible in a scene right away, and the players must perform other tasks first before they become visible.
 Players can freely move back and forth between the locations exploring places, solving puzzles, completing tasks and getting clues as to what they should do.